aptima-ai/aptima_framework/docs/ten_framework/binding/go.md

 ## Building the App

-Unlike standard Go projects, the TEN Go app uses CGo, so you need to set up certain environment variables before building.
-A build script is already provided in the TEN runtime Go binding system package, so you can build the app with a single command:
+Unlike standard Go projects, the APTIMA Go app uses CGo, so you need to set up certain environment variables before building.
+A build script is already provided in the APTIMA runtime Go binding system package, so you can build the app with a single command:

 {% code title=">_ Terminal" %}